We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-BetterHelp offers various features that people can use to access the company’s services.
+BetterHelp offers various features that people can use to access its services.

-A person can schedule a session with their therapist through the live chat function.
+Individuals can schedule a session with their therapist through the live chat function.
 This feature is similar to the chat room feature.
-However, individuals can message their therapist and receive responses in real time.
+However, people can message their therapist and receive responses in real time.

-A person can return to and view this message exchange at any time.
+A person can return to and view this message exchange whenever they like.

 BetterHelp also offers phone sessions.

 To use this feature, a person needs to schedule a session with their therapist.
-Then, people need to log in to their BetterHelp therapy room, and the system will ask for their phone number.
-The system then calls this number and connects a person to their therapist.
+Then, they need to log in to their BetterHelp therapy room, and the system will ask for their phone number.
+The system then calls this number and connects the person with their therapist.